-Certificate candidates must meet regular University admission standards; students seeking only one or two classes may register as transitional students.
-The certificate in Alcohol/ Drug Studies is a combination of classroom instruction (23 credits) and supervised field experience (3 credits) under experienced counselors.
+Certificate candidates must meet regular University admission standards; students seeking only one or two classes may register as non-matriculated students.
+The certificate in Alcohol/Drug Studies is a combination of classroom instruction (23 credits) and supervised field experience (3 credits) under experienced counselors.
 The certificate program should be completed within three years.
+In the final term of coursework for the certificate, the student files a certificate application with the registrar.
+Deadlines are: for fall completion, apply by October 30; for winter, January 30; for spring, April 30; for summer, July 30.